 As a basic rule, the more iconic and critically acclaimed the car is, the better, but if you can also find one that was produced in low numbers or is generally thought to be undervalued, then you may be onto a winner.

-We've chosen an eclectic mix of 10 cars from six decades that are likely to appreciate in value.
+We've chosen an eclectic mix of 10 cars from six decades which are likely to appreciate in value.
 Some already have classic car status, others could well join the list in 10-20 years.

 Most of all – enjoy your classic.
-It's not just an appreciating asset, it should be driven on the road too – so don't forget your car insurance.
+It's not just an appreciating asset, it should be driven on the road too.

 Produced between 1984 and 2007 over three generations, this mid-engined sports car was one of the most entertaining vehicles ever made by Toyota.